 A router is a networking device.
 It takes the Internet connection from your modem and sends it to your wireless devices.
 A router also allows all of these devices to connect at the same time.

 There are different types of routers, but the most popular are wired or wireless.
-Regardless of if your router is hard-lined or wireless, it still needs to physically connect to your modem with a cable.
+Regardless of if your router is hard-wired or wireless, it still needs to physically connect to your modem with a cable.
 Again, if two separate devices connected via cable isn’t what you want, a modem/router combo might be a better solution for you.